1999 Baltimore mayoral election: Minor candidates

 Bell was considered in February 1999 to be the front-runner in the mayoral race.
 Other potential candidates included State's Attorney Patricia Jessamy, former city councilman Carl Stokes, City Comptroller Joan Pratt, and Joan Carter Conway, a member of the Maryland State Senate.

-Kweisi Mfume opted not to run.

 City leaders, including Howard P. Rawlings, a member of the Maryland House of Delegates, and William Donald Schaefer, the Comptroller of Maryland and Schmoke's predecessor as mayor, feared that none of the potential candidates had the vision to continue the urban renewal that took place under Schmoke and Schaefer.
 They hoped that Baltimore-native Kweisi Mfume, the president of the National Association for the Advancement of Colored People (NAACP), would run.
 Mfume had previously served on the Baltimore City Council and in the United States House of Representatives.
 Schmoke called the race "his to lose".
 However, Mfume lived in nearby Catonsville, Maryland, and did not move into Baltimore until March, which would leave him short of the one-year residency requirement.
+Schaefer stated that he had no interest in running, and threw his support behind Bishop Robinson, the former BPD Commissioner.
+Robinson chose not to run.

 The state legislature passed a law shortening the residency requirement from one year to six months, which was signed into law by Democratic Governor Parris Glendening in April.
 Bell attempted to have the legislation overturned.
 The City Council, with Schmoke's support considered raising the salary of the mayor in April, to make the position more enticing to Mfume.
 Also, 200 Baltimore citizens, including three former mayors, attempted to draft Mfume into the race.
 However, Mfume had signed a five-year contract with the NAACP in 1996.
 Mfume considered leaving the NAACP to run, but in May, decided to remain with the organization.